yggilabs/blog/docs/_drafts/greenlight.md

 ---

 <h1 id="about">About</h1>
 <p>Greenlight is a role-playing game in which you will direct, produce, write and star in your own television series.
 Each player will create a character that is the star of their own story-line.
-Together, you will explore the story of an entire season in a single session.</p>
+Together, you will explore the story of an entire television season in a single session.</p>
 <h1 id="rules">Rules</h1>
 <h2 id="the-basics">The Basics</h2>
 <h3 id="what-youll-need">What you’ll Need</h3>